Speeding up your Computer

 Sometimes your PC slows down for a while.
 This can be because it is downloading something (like an update for your anti virus program or maybe 18 Microsoft Security patches!).
 Give it a chance to speed up again next time you start it.
 In fact, restarting the PC can occasionally make quite a difference.

 The common wisdom is that speed depends to a large extent on the amount of memory (RAM) you have.
 Whilst it is necessary to have sufficient memory for the Windows version which you use I can recall very basic machines which have run Windows 95 quite happily on 8Mb of RAM !
-Increasing the RAM on a 400Mhz Win 98 system from 32Mb to 64Mb or more seemed to make very little difference.
-But if you have Windows XP, then you MUST have a minimum of 128Mb but preferably 512Mb (now my recommendation is 1 Gb).
+But from Windows XP onwards more and more RAM was needed.
 If you are a 'light' user (email, word processing) you may not notice the difference.
 But if you open several programs or do memory intensive things such as working with large graphics, video and the like that is a different matter.
 In the case of Vista Premium, you will need a minimum of 1Gb memory and more is recommended.
 If you do not wish to add more memory than 512 Mb then stick to Vista Home Basic.
-Or order a machine with XP installed, instead.
-Some companies will do this but Dell will charge extra.

 One sign that you need extra memory is if you get messages saying that you are short of VIRTUAL memory.
 Virtual memory is not ACTUAL memory on a memory stick in the PC.
 It is actually a space on the hard disk which is being used temporarily because the main memory is in full use.
 At least it usually stops the machine from crashing but swapping stuff on and off the hard disk is a slow, tedious business and you will notice the difference.
 There are two things you can do.
 Either add extra memory to your PC or you might get away with changing the Virtual Memory settings.
 Click Start, Help and type in Virtual and follow the instructions.
 I favour "Let the system decide" but the recommendation is that this 'paged' memory should be not less that 1.5 times than your actual memory (RAM).
 So if you have 512Mb RAM then it should be at least 750Mb of hard disk space.
 If you have less than 1Gb of hard disk space these days your machine WILL run slower.

-Windows XP and Vista have a feature called Direct Memory Access (DMA) which enables them to transfer data straight into Ram (memory) without having to use the processor.
+Windows XP and Vista had a feature called Direct Memory Access (DMA) which enables them to transfer data straight into Ram (memory) without having to use the processor.
 This is likely to be set ON in your computer but you ought to check.
 To do this go Start, Run and type devmgmt.msc and press Enter.
 At the screen which appears click on IDE/ATAPI controller, then on Primary IDE Channel, then on the Advanced tab.
 You should make sure that the transfer mode is set to "DMA if available"

-How about Defragging? (putting things on the hard disk in a better order) Many times when you go to defragment a hard disk it says "Why bother ?" and when you do it anyway the disk looks as if it is in ragged pieces.
+How about Defragging? (putting things on the hard disk in a better order) Many times when you go to defragment a hard disk it says "Why bother ?" and when you do it anyway the disk looks as if it is still in ragged pieces.
 So surely defragging can help get things back together and therefore faster.
 Hmmmm.
 Maybe.
 I have never felt an appreciable difference.
 So, perhaps "Why bother" is correct.
 Maybe once every 6 months would not come amiss.
 If your PC has suddenly and dramatically slowed this could be due to something much more sinister e.g. a virus or spyware. (but see above re.
 IE 7) So, make sure you have thoroughly checked for these nasties.
 See my pages on these subjects.

 How about Register cleaners ?
 The Register is a vital part of the Windows system and it tells the computer where everything is and which programs work and which don't.
 As you use your computer this register (which is just a great big text file), gets bigger and bigger.
 Many programs which have been uninstalled may still be mentioned in there not just once but dozens of times.
 It is hardly surprising that people make money out of selling Register Cleaners and they do really work, clearing away dozens of unwanted items.
 But beware, in my experience they also clear away files that are required.
 They do not usually stop the PC working but can stop a specific program from working, which then has to be reinstalled (or you may be wise to do a Restore to the time before you started ignoring the golden rule (it ain't broke).
 But does a cleaner Register make you machine run faster - as you might reasonably expect.
 Well, my experience is about the same as Defragging (above).
-In the words of one comdedian... '" not a lot".
+In the words of one departed comedian... "not a lot".

 Internet connections.
 There is nothing much more frustrating than having a nice new machine and finding that it does not get to the things you want on the net fast enough for you.
 First of all, you MUST have a broadband connection and one that runs at least 2 megabytes per second.
 If you connect to the net there is NO POINT in being on a dialup connection.
 Apart from the frustration of trying to get anywhere on this amazing information resource it is actually dangerous to be on dialup.
 Why ?
 Because the security updates which are essential to your on line experience will take so long to download the chances are that your machine is unprotected.
 And as for looking at videos and downloading these wonderful Powerpoint slideshows that people send, you can forget it!